 All things considered, the Dynapro HP2 All-Season Radial Tire is going to be an excellent addition to every Honda Odyssey.
 The rides will be a lot more enjoyable and there won’t be any inconvenience through bumpy, wet or snow-packed roads.

-- Exceptional traction on every road surface, including light to deep snow
+- Pros: A solid high-performance all-season tire.
+Exceptional traction on every surface, including light to deep snow.
+Quick steering response.
+Long tread life.

-- A bit more expensive than others in its class
+- Cons: A bit more expensive than others in its class.

 Moving onto the Continental TrueContact All-Season Radial Tire.
 This tire provides a stable and consistent driving experience regardless of the surface.
 In other words, the drivers that go for this tire will be able to enjoy their ride in all types of weather and road conditions.